What Is Thai Beef Red Curry?

 Simmer with Vegetables:

-- Add the sliced bell peppers and bamboo shoots to the pan.
-Simmer the curry, stirring occasionally, until the vegetables are tender yet still vibrant.
-This adds texture and freshness to the dish.
+- Add the sliced bell peppers ,onions and bamboo shoots to the pan.
+Simmer the curry, stirring occasionally, until the vegetables are tender yet still vibrant, about 5 – 10 minutes.

 Season the Curry:

 - Stir in the fish sauce and palm sugar, adjusting the amounts to balance the flavors according to your taste preferences.
-Simmer the curry for another 5-10 minutes to allow the flavors to meld together beautifully.
+Simmer the curry for another 5 minutes to allow the flavors to meld together.

 Garnish and Serve: